|HMRC Reference:Notice 700/62 (July 2013)||View Change History|

-It is also advisable to include the following statement on each self-billed invoice you raise:
+HMRC advises that you should also include the following statement on each self-billed invoice you raise:

-This will help your suppliers to avoid claiming the VAT on these invoices as input tax in error.
+This will help to prevent your suppliers claiming the VAT back on these invoices by mistake.

-Please remember that if you do decide to continue self-billing, you must make a new self-billing agreement with each supplier.
+You may carry on self-billing if this method of accounting suits both you and your suppliers.
+If you do decide to continue self-billing, you must make a new self-billing agreement with each supplier.

-If you use a third party service provider to issue self-billed invoices on your behalf, the responsibility for ensuring that invoices are issued remains with you.
+If you use a third party service provider to issue self-billed invoices on your behalf, you are still responsible for ensuring that the invoices are issued.

 This is because your suppliers will have agreed to accept the invoices that you issue on their behalf.
 So, you will still be responsible for: